-So, for my child to meet the current admission criteria, she will need to score between 75% to 85% and higher for each of her subjects – English, Mathematics, Science and Chinese.
-For those of you coaching your kids in these subjects, you know it is absolutely achievable (with a lot of practices).
+So, for my child to meet the current admission criteria, she will need to score between 75% to 85% and higher for each of her subjects – English, Mathematics, Science, and Chinese.
+For those of you coaching your kids in these subjects, you know it is absolutely achievable (with a lot of practice).

 That said, there are variables that can influence whether your child can meet these grades and expectations:

 - Your child’s Aptitude — Any learning difficulties or challenges that needed to be addressed,